Progress report for SW22-942

 How can the study results be applied to the sustainable agricultural production in the western U.S.?

-The experimental design and sampling approach in this study, however, led to the following key research finding: The combination of shorter grazing durations and variable grazing timings can be used as a tool to improve multiple riparian ecosystem services across US Western rangelands.
-This implies that degraded rangelands of the western U.S. have the capacity to experience restorative health and increased levels of many riparian ecosystem services with time following the implementation of a short-duration / variable-timing grazing system.
-We are additionally finding that the time needed to restore many valued ecosystem services is relatively short – just two years.
+The experimental design and sampling approach in this study led to the following key research finding: Shorter grazing durations can be used as a tool to improve multiple riparian ecosystem services across US Western rangelands.
+This implies that degraded rangelands of the western U.S. have the capacity to experience restorative health and increased levels of many riparian ecosystem services with time following the implementation of a short-duration grazing system.
+We are additionally finding that the time needed to see improvement in some valued ecosystem services is relatively short – just 2-3 years.
 This is a very exciting result, and is particularly noteworthy given that in our study, the historical grazing systems that caused initial degradation have been in place for about 100 years.

 How has this study affected, or how will this study affect, agricultural sustainability?

-The results from of this study have informed the Three Creeks LLC, the Bureau of Land Management (BLM), and the US Forest Service about how the new grazing system they have implemented is affecting landscape health attributes monitored by the Bureau of Land Management (BLM).
-This is important because the initial impetus for the switch in grazing systems was due to poor landscape health assessments across this landscape that lead to a threat of grazing permits being revoked.
-Our findings are now highlighting the success of this project, and providing data that can protect the LLC and both agencies from litigation.
+The results from of this study have informed the Three Creeks LLC, the Bureau of Land Management (BLM) about how the new grazing system they have implemented is affecting landscape health attributes monitored by the Bureau of Land Management (BLM).
+This is important because the initial impetus for the switch in grazing systems was due to poor landscape health assessments that led to a threat of grazing permits being revoked.
+Our findings are now highlighting the success of this project, and providing data that can protect the LLC and the BLM from litigation.
 Improved environmental conditions that allow ranchers to continue grazing on public lands support their families’ economic security and their communities’ agricultural viability – both in turn contribute to agricultural sustainability in the US West.

 Our results also highlight that funds invested to implement this new grazing system have led to improvements of environmental quality on public lands.
-This justifies this investment, and highlights to other mangers and the public how similar investments on public lands could lead to similar beneficial outcomes.
+This justifies this investment, and highlights to other managers, and the public, how similar investments on other public lands could lead to similar beneficial outcomes.

 What recommendations can be made from this study for future studies?

-We would recommend that future studies that hope to inform real management of large western rangelands include gradients of management across real rangeland ecosystems to determine how slight changes in those practices affect ecosystem processes.
-Studies that try to simply evaluate whether ‘rotational grazing’ systems can improve rangeland conditions may be confounding the grazing treatments by mixing together different grazing disturbances that each affect ecosystem processes differently.
-When these different grazing disturbances are grouped into a single category of ‘rotational grazing’ the variance in results may lead to the false conclusion that rotational grazing does not have environmental benefits for rangelands.
+We would recommend that future studies that hope to inform real management of large western rangelands include gradients of management across real (large) rangeland ecosystems to determine how slight changes in those practices affect ecosystem processes.
+Studies that try to simply evaluate whether ‘rotational grazing’ systems can improve rangeland conditions may be confounding the grazing treatments by mixing different grazing practices that each effect ecosystem processes differently.
+When these different grazing practices are grouped into a single category of ‘rotational grazing,’ the variance in results may lead to the false conclusion that rotational grazing does not have environmental benefits for rangelands.

 Education and Outreach